Small Communities Cohort Program

 The Small Community Cohort Program Project

-Through participation in the Small Communities Cohort, San Juan County seeks assistance to prioritize actions and finalize development of the County’s Climate Action Plan (CAP), and to establish a sustainable funding mechanism for early-stage implementation.
+Through participation in the Small Communities Cohort, San Juan County is working with the Collaborative to prioritize actions and finalize development of the County’s Climate Action Plan (CAP), and establish a sustainable funding mechanism for early-stage implementation.
 These efforts aim to foster a comprehensive approach to climate-related challenges, ensuring the well-being of San Juan County residents and the preservation of natural resources.

 Project Goals